thinkphp/Complex-analysis/complex-number.md

 4. Visualization Tools (Section 10.2): This script serves as an example of how computational tools can aid in understanding complex analysis concepts.

-Would you like me to explain any part of this code in more detail, or suggest ways to extend it for other topics in the courseware?